spacekitcat/cmpress-tool/README.md

 - [x] Basic inflate algorithm
 - [x] Seperate the slide logic from the SlidingWindow (pass an external function)
 - [x] Seperate the compression frame storage from the SlidingWindow
-- [ ] Replace the string buffers in
+- [x] Make this work with nodejs streams
 - [ ] Integration tests to verify the integrity of compress to decompress relationship (combined with the unit tests seems appropriate for the size of the project)
-- [ ] Custom iterator for the dictionary to abstract some of the dictionary lookup operations.
+- [x] Custom iterator for the dictionary to abstract some of the dictionary lookup operations.
 - [x] Proper, unit tested sliding window system
 - [ ] Release system
+- [ ] The compression streams resets after every read chunk.
+This shouldn't have too big an impact for most cases, but it's still rubbish.

 # Building